timarcher/Drone/wiki/02-Electronics-Inventory/Electronics-Inventory.md

 Cube pilot product documentation [can be found here](https://docs.cubepilot.org/user-guides).

 ## Here Flow 3d Printed Case
 You can download and 3d print a case for the Here Flow [from here](https://discuss.cubepilot.org/t/hereflow-3d-printed-enclosure/1890/8).
+You will need 3 x 2.5x6mm socket head screws as well.

 # Pictures
 ![Parts](./images/electronic-parts1.jpg)